qinwei84/MDRF/README.md

 ## Status

-This is a pre-acceptance preview.
-The current package intentionally excludes the official MDRF/MDRF3D operator implementation, training entry points, dataset split files, trained checkpoints, TensorBoard logs, and generated prediction rasters.
-The public files currently provide the host backbones, staged insertion skeletons, environment setup, and inference utilities.
+This repository is a pre-acceptance public preview of the MDRF implementation framework.
+The current release provides the host backbones, stage-level MDRF insertion skeletons, stage-specific placement configurations, dilation-rate settings, environment setup, and configuration files needed to inspect the integration design before acceptance.
+Following the staged release plan, the official MDRFConv/MDRFConv3D operator source files and trained checkpoints are temporarily withheld and will be added in the final public release after acceptance.

 ## Included